anphetamina/CoText/README.md

 # CoText
-## What is?
+## :question: What is?
 Cotext is an implementation of a text enriched collaborative editor.
 With CoText the users are able to perform operation on the same document at the same time.

 In particular, any user will be able to:
-- Create an account/login
+- :white_check_mark: Create an account/login
-- Create a document
+- :white_check_mark: Create a document
-- Invite an other user by sharing an invitation code OOB
+- :white_check_mark: Invite an other user by sharing an invitation code OOB
-- Use different text enrichment features like bold, italics, size, ..
+- :white_check_mark: Use different text enrichment features like bold, italics, size, ..
-- Use actions enrichment
+- :white_check_mark: Use actions enrichment
-- See which users are current working on the document and where their cursor is
+- :white_check_mark: See which users are current working on the document and where their cursor is

 Additional features are:
-- Persistency (auto-saving performed by server)
+- :white_check_mark: Persistency (auto-saving performed by server)
-- Multi-platform compatibility
+- :white_check_mark: Multi-platform compatibility
-- Low footprint on bandwith, memory and CPU.
+- :white_check_mark: Low footprint on bandwith, memory and CPU.

-## Setup
+## :grey_exclamation: Setup
 CoText has some requirements and some setup steps needed to run it.

-### Database
+### :floppy_disk: Database
 A MySQL server running on the server side is required.
 The schema and some testing entry are given in the example file named: [DBSample.sql](https://github.com/anphetamina/CoText/blob/master/DBSample.sql).